devharp/code-examples/README.md

 # Code Examples
+In case,
+	I forgot
-In case I forgot or I need an example of any code
+	I need an example of any code
+	I need my svg anime as images